 The penalties for a second intoxicated driving offense generally depend on the classification of the offense (DUI or DWI) and whether the offense involved alcohol or drugs.

-DUIs involving alcohol and DUIs involving controlled substances carries the same penalties.
-A second offense generally will result in up to two years in jail and a maximum $2,000 in fines.
+DUIs involving alcohol and DUIs involving controlled substances carry the same penalties.
+A second offense generally will result in up to two years in jail and a maximum of $2,000 in fines.
 However, an offender who was transporting a minor passenger faces up to $3,000 for fines and a maximum three years in jail.

 Second DUI offenders must also complete an alcohol and drug assessment and follow any resulting treatment recommendations.
 Any time the driver spends in treatment can be counted towards the required jail time.

 DWI offenses involving alcohol or drugs carry the same penalties in Maryland.
-The offender will serve a maximum one year in jail and have to pay a fine of up to $500.
-For second DWI offenses where the driver was transporting minor passengers, the maximum penalties are $2,000 in fines and one year in jail.
+The offender will serve a maximum of one year in jail and have to pay a fine of up to $500.
+For second DWI offenses where the driver was transporting minor passengers, the maximum penalties are $2,000 in fines and two year in jail.

 Drug and alcohol treatment isn’t mandatory for a second DWI, but any time the driver spends in treatment can be credited against the jail sentence.